-The standard '400 ml kick sampling' technique was used to collect streambed (benthic) macroinvertebrates and algae from two established sampling sites (sites 1 and 5) in the Mangawhero Stream and one site (site 8) in the Waingongoro River (illustrated in Figure 1) on 31 October 2012.
+The standard '400 ml kick sampling' technique was used to collect streambed (benthic) macroinvertebrates and algae from two established sampling sites (sites 1 and 5) in the Mangawhero Stream and one site (site 8) in the Waingongoro River (illustrated in Figure 1) on 13 November 2013.

-This survey was the seventeenth spring biomonitoring programme coincident with riparian planting of the Mangawhero Stream banks and stream willow clearance work over the past several years.
-It was performed some twenty-seven months after commissioning of the pipeline for conveyance of the Eltham WWTP wastewater to the Hawera WWTP and the cessation of the discharge of partially treated wastewater into the Waingongoro catchment.
+This survey was the eighteenth spring biomonitoring programme coincident with riparian planting of the Mangawhero Stream banks and stream willow clearance work over the past several years.
+It was performed some three years after commissioning of the pipeline for conveyance of the Eltham WWTP wastewater to the Hawera WWTP and the cessation of the discharge of partially treated wastewater into the Waingongoro catchment.
 No (consented) overflows from the WWTP to the Mangawhero Stream had occurred during this period.